Directed: Nisha Ganatra

 Trivia: There are multiple mentions of Katherine Newbury (Emma Thompson) publicly discussing her clinical depression.
 This played on the real-life occurrence of Thompson discussing her depression following her split from Sir Kenneth Branagh.

-By now you know that I could watch Emma Thompson read the Telephone book (if it existed) and still enjoy and be hooked by her.
+By now you know I would watch Emma Thompson read the Telephone book (if it existed) and still enjoy and be hooked by her.
 But this time it’s the wonderful Mindy Kaling that gets the spotlight in this brutally piercing comedy.

 Late Night is a sharp and sincere comedy about sexism in broadcasting in the era of #MeToo and social media written and co-stared by Mindy Kaling.